 For old-world elegance with a side of classic continental European fare, look no further than Brasserie 1806.
 Brasserie 1806 is situated in the charming Breidenbacher Hof hotel and offers a charming view over Düsseldorf’s Altstadt (old city).
 Designed in a Louis-XVI style, this brasserie features all the trappings of old-school luxury, from ornate chandeliers to marble pillars to plush furnishings—though the menu is anything but staid.
 Chef Philipp Ferber and his team create regional and French specialties from trout tartar and monkfish ceviche.
 Be sure to try a regional delicacy, Rheinischer Sauerbraten, a roast which is marinated in red wine and vinegar for several days, then slowly braised.
 Brasserie 1806 offers a decadent dining experience through and through, including an extensive wine list paired with impeccable service.

-Located on the top floor of the Hyatt Regency at the Medienhafen (Harbor), this sky-high restaurant features a high-ceilinged, bright, airy interior along with stunning views of the Düsseldorf skyline.
-Though the decor may tend toward the elegant-minimalist, the menu is rather decadent.
+With a spot at the top of the Hyatt Regency hotel, DOX offers spectacular views of the Rhine and the Medienhafen docks.
+The high ceilings and massive windows allow loads of light in, as well as perfectly framing the aforementioned view.
+The decor is a minimal kind of elegant, while the menu is rather decadent.
 Open for breakfast, lunch and dinner, DOX is pricey, but offers an extravagant dining experience.
-The menu ranges from seasonal specialties to timeless favorites, like flank steaks with truffle puree.
-If sushi is more your speed, you’ll have no problem with DOX’s traditional Japanese dishes, delicately prepared.
+The menu ranges from seasonal specialties to timeless favourites, like steak with truffle puree.
+And if sushi is more your bag, you’ll get on well with DOX’s traditional Japanese dishes.

 Palazzolo succeeds with flying colors.
 Da Cla gets its name from its owner Claudio, who spent time in Sicily learning the tricks of the trade before settling in Düsseldorf to bring authentic Italian cuisine to the German masses.
 The restaurant can be found in the Medienhafen district of Düsseldorf, overlooking the harbor.
 A rustic and cozy decor reflect the restaurant’s Provencal style mixed with a coastal charm.
 With a focus on simple flavors and high-quality ingredients,the seasonal menu features classic Italian dishes with a refined, modern touch.
 From octopus and prawns to mussels, Da Cla’s focus on frutti del mare does not disappoint.
 Don’t miss the lobster and truffle spaghetti, and take advantage of the long list of Italian wines.
 If you can’t get to Sicily, Da Cla is your next best bet for a stellar Italian meal.